anssilaukkarinen/bfty/README.md

 # bfty (Building Physical Test Years)

+Note: The code in this repository is related projects that were conducted during 2009-2019.
+An update project is conducted during 2021-2022, where new building physical test years are selected.
+This repository is not updated anymore.

 ### How to use
 The code was written with Python 3.
 You can use git clone to create a working copy of the repository, but if you don't have git installed, you can also download the repository as a zip-file, extract it and run the py-files that way.
 Run first `LWrad.py` and secondly `climate_files.py`.